WINDMILL USING PLASTIC BOTTLES!

 The same with a soldering iron this should be handled by an adult, as it will heat up and can burn little fingers, including the use of a hot glue gun.

-Although with an older child guided by an adult, they can have a go.
+However, with an older child guided by an adult, they can have a go.
+I found it fun just making holes in all sorts of plastics.

 GARDEN TIP!

-If you wanted to plant flowers, why not use the bottom halves of the plastic bottles, you can make holes in the base for drainage, with the soldering iron!
+If you want to plant flowers, why not use the bottom halves of the plastic bottles, you can make holes in the base for drainage, with the soldering iron!
 This tool is ideal for that!

 LET’S LOOK AT THE SOLDERING IRON!